dimsumthinking/TurtlePlayground/README.md

      100»            // this character is shift - option - \

-     90¬             // this character is shift - l
+     90¬             // this character is option - l

 }